mauritssilvis/darts/cli/java/README.md

 To solve these problems, take the following steps:

 - Install `darts` by following the [installation instructions](#1-installation).
-- Navigate to the folder containing the `darts` installation and execution scripts.
+- Navigate to the folder containing the `darts` execution script.
+    - If you downloaded the latest `java-darts-cli` release, navigate to the extracted folder.
+    - If you downloaded the full `darts` code, navigate to the `cli/java` folder that is part of that code.
 - Prefix the `darts` command with `./` (Bash) or `.\` (PowerShell) before execution.

 #### 3.2.2 Missing required subcommand